Pope Benedict XV: Consistories

 The pope created 32 cardinals in five consistories, elevating men into the cardinalate such as Pietro La Fontaine (1916) and Michael von Faulhaber (1921); he reserved two in pectore but later published one name (Adolf Bertram).
 The pope's death in 1922 therefore invalidated the second appointment (it has been alleged that the second in pectore cardinal was to be Pavel Huyn).
-Benedict XV also created his immediate successor Achille Ratti as a cardinal in 1921.

 Benedict XV elevated 31 Europeans into the College of Cardinals with Dennis Joseph Dougherty as the single non-European cardinal appointed.
 In the 1916 consistory, no German or Austro-Hungarian cardinals were able to attend due to the intensity of the war.
 In that consistory, by naming Adolf Bertram as a cardinal "in pectore", Benedict XV hoped not to provoke any negativity in his selection from the Allies, particularly the Italians.
 Bertram was not formally invested in the Sacred College until December 1919, after the war had concluded.

 In the 1921 consistory, Benedict XV is reported to have said, that "We gave you the red robe of a Cardinal.... very soon, however, one of you will wear the white robe".